Zehong-Ma/OVMR/docs/MODEL_ZOO.md

-# Multi-Modal Open-Vocabulary Object Detection Model Zoo
+# Open-Vocabulary Recognition with Multi-Modal References

 ## Introduction

 This file documents a collection of models reported in our paper.
-Training in all cases is done with 4 32GB V100 GPUs.
+Training in all cases is done with 4 24GB 3090 GPUs.

 #### How to Read the Tables